noneback/noneback/README.md

 - Used to work in the Alibaba Cloud Database Sector, focusing on Cloud DB fundamentals (Observability, Serverless, Anamoly Detection, Anamoly-Oriented Schedule)

-- Focus on LLM Infra now.
+- Focus on LLM Serving Infra now.